telekom/pixelshades/README.md

 ## About

 This project is a cross Framework Component Library and Design System.
 It is used to create a consistent look and feel for the different applications through mutliple platforms and web frameworks..
+Check out our [Component Docs page](https://pixelshades.dev/) to see its capabilities.

 ## Setup